1. What kinds of special educational needs does the school/setting make provision for?

-Other funding sources which will also be allocated by the SENCo and SLT could be Pupil Premium and resources from Inclusive Technology Services.
+Other funding sources which will also be allocated by the SENDCo and SLT could be Pupil Premium and resources from Inclusive Technology Services.

 Pastoral, Medical and Social Support: We provide support for pupils with a range of pastoral, medical and social needs.
 Our teaching assistants are familiar with a range of support programs for pastoral/social needs and medical support with the guidance of an appropriate professional.
 Children may be offered sessions with our Emotional Literacy Support Assistant (ELSA), Nicky Smith, or counselling sessions with our Emotional Well-being Teacher, Ruth Cumberland.